Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Note: The question is included in a number of questions that depicts the identical set-up.
-However, every question has a distinctive result.
-Establish if the solution satisfies the requirements.
-You are tasked with deploying a critical LOB application, which will be installed on a virtual machine, to Azure.
-You are informed that the application deployment strategy should allow for a guaranteed availability of 99.99 percent.
+### You are informed that the application deployment strategy should allow for a guaranteed availability of 99.99 percent.
 You need to make sure that the strategy requires as little virtual machines and availability zones as possible.
 Solution: You include one virtual machine and two availability zones in your strategy.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.